 To really make it a night to remember you will need additional sound.

-Whilst all projectors will have built-in speakers, these really don’t work that well, and won’t be loud enough for when your outside or in the backyard.
+Whilst all projectors will have built-in speakers, these really don’t work that well, and won’t be loud enough for when you are outside or in the backyard.

 Your speakers can be plugged straight into the media player device or your projector and will give you a far better audio experience that everyone can hear clearly.